Charlotte Wessels: Influences

 When asked in a Loudwire interview who she gets inspired by vocally she mentions Australian singer Sia, she admires Sia's voice and also her songwriting.

-On 15 January 2018, Charlotte Wessels said on her Instagram that Dolores O'Riordan's voice was one of her main inspirations to start singing.
+Wessels stated on her Instagram in 2018 that Dolores O'Riordan's voice was one of her main inspirations to start singing.

 Personal life

 She is a cousin of Dutch hardcore DJ DaY-már.
 Wessels has an art history degree and also has a master's degree in gender studies.
 She is a vegan.
 She considers herself a feminist and she doesn't like the female-fronted metal term: "It's just really weird that the gender of one person in the band defines what kind of music you make!
 I think that it's one of the things that really indicates that the bias is still there."

-On August 26, 2017, Charlotte revealed that she married her partner of twelve years.
+On 26 August 2017, Charlotte revealed that she married her partner of twelve years.